Screen Media Accessories

 Please contact us on 01788 553300 for more information.

-Our Slotted Pins, Metal Wedges and Polyurethane Protection caps work in unison to secure our centre hold down bars over the Plank Modular System.
-Simply secure the metal wedge through the slotted pin with a hammer to ensure your screen decks stay securely fastened down.
-A simple hammer strike in the ‘against-flow’ direction loosens the wedge so the centre bar can be removed, allowing two to four modules to be removed at once, allowing efficient maintenance and spacious access through to the deck below.
-As this wedge system requires a horizontal hammer strike, it is ideal to use in screens with limited space in lower decks, where swinging a hammer vertically is impractical or impossible.
+Slotted Pins, Metal Wedges, and Polyurethane Protection Caps work together to secure centre hold down bars over the Plank Modular System.
+The metal wedge is secured through the slotted pin with a hammer to lock the screen deck firmly in place.
+Strike the wedge in the against flow direction to release it and remove the centre bar.
+This allows two to four modules to be lifted out at once, thus improving maintenance efficiency and providing clear access to the deck below.
+Because the system uses a horizontal hammer strike, it suits screens with limited space in lower decks where vertical hammering is impractical or impossible.

 Capping rubber is mostly commonly fitted on camber bars for support under tensionable screen media.
 Capping rubber is also known as bucker up bar rubber, nosing rubber and many other names.
 SCS stocks over 4000m of capping rubber in 20m rolls, it comes in three size type 0, 1 and 2.
 Type 0 has a 10mm lift (cap), Type 1 a 15mm lift and Type 2 a 20mm lift.